 Today’s laminates offer affordability, easy installation, and customization through color, style, and edge design.
 Formed from layers of decorative and kraft papers saturated with melamine resin and bonded together under pressure, no regular maintenance is required.
 Laminates are sensitive to heat and harsh cleaning chemicals, and are vulnerable to scratching.

 The latest styles provide the look of natural stone, minus the upkeep and price tag.

-Boasting the utmost in durability, solid surfacing is solid throughout its entire thickness, made from acrylic, polyester, or a combination of the two ( both heavy-duty plastics).
+Boasting the utmost in durability, solid surfacing is solid throughout its entire thickness, made from acrylic, polyester, or a combination of the two.
 It is non-porous, stain resistant, and easy to clean and repair (scratches can be buffed out).
 With a seamless appearance, the material can be cut and formed to create shapes and curves, custom drain boards and trivets.